F visa: Study under B visa was no longer allowed, leading to increased reliance on F and M visas

 Since some of the people involved with the September 11 attacks had originally entered on B visas but then taken courses at flight schools, the rules surrounding study by people on B visas were tightened.
 Previously, people on B visa could undertake short courses of study.
 An interim final rule passed on April 12, 2002 required anybody on a B visa to transition to a F or M visa prior to starting a program of study.
 Moreover, people on B status could transition using Form I-539 (i.e., change status while in the US) only if their visa had an annotation indicating that they might transition to student status.

 Study of sensitive subjects and national security concerns

 A Presidential Directive on May 7, 2002, called for the creation of the Interagency Panel on Advanced Science and Security (IPASS).
 The original intent of IPASS was to help with the evaluation of suspicious visa applications in subjects that had implications for national security.

 A Technology Alert List (TAL) was originally created in November 2000, and subsequently expanded in August 2002.
-This list contains various types of technologies and domains of study that were particularly sensitive, whereby applicants for student visas in those domains of study received additional scrutiny.
+This list contained various types of technologies and domains of study that were particularly sensitive, whereby applicants for student visas in those domains of study received additional scrutiny.
 In addition it included a list of designated State Sponsors of Terrorism, countries from which visa applicants received additional scrutiny include countries with nuclear capability such as China, India, Israel, Pakistan, and Russia.